-A Peer-led Weekend of Self-DiscoveryEvents in Israel, Mexico, Poland, USA
+A Peer-led Weekend of Self-DiscoveryEvents in the US, Israel, and Mexico

 About the Weekend

 Journey Into Manhood is a 48-hour immersion in intensive self-discovery and personal-growth work.

 Like not feeling “man enough.”
 Or not “one of the guys.”
 Or an unmet yearning for male attention, acceptance and affirmation.
 Confusion over what it even means to be a man in today’s world.
 Confusion and distress in relationships with women.

 We create a highly supportive yet challenging environment for men to address these and related issues.